 Children can quickly progress to respiratory failure.

 Retrospective reviews of pregnant women with COVID-19 found that women appeared to have fewer adverse maternal and neonatal complications and outcomes than would be expected for those with severe acute respiratory syndrome (SARS) or Middle East respiratory syndrome (MERS).
-Adverse effects on the newborn including fetal distress, premature labour, respiratory distress, thrombocytopenia, and abnormal liver function have been reported; however, it is unclear whether these effects are related to maternal SARS-CoV-2 infection.
+Adverse effects on the newborn including fetal distress, respiratory distress, thrombocytopenia, and abnormal liver function have been reported; however, it is unclear whether these effects are related to maternal SARS-CoV-2 infection.
 Maternal deaths have been reported, as well as miscarriage (including a case in the second trimester), ectopic pregnancy, intrauterine growth restriction, oligohydramnios, perinatal death, preterm birth, and neonatal death.
-It is unclear whether this is related to COVID-19.
+It is unclear whether these effects are related to COVID-19.
+While the rate of stillbirth increased during the pandemic in one centre in London, it is unknown whether this is related to SARS-CoV-2 infection.

 Invasive pulmonary aspergillosis has been reported in critically ill patients with moderate to severe ARDS.
 A prospective observational study found that one third of mechanically ventilated patients with COVID-19 had putative invasive pulmonary aspergillosis.

 Intubation for more than 7 days may be a risk factor.
-Potential contributing factors include immunosuppression, critical illness, or use of high-dose corticosteroids.
+Other potential risk factors include older age, chronic obstructive pulmonary disease, immunosuppression, critical illness, or use of high-dose corticosteroids.
 Consider aspergillosis in patients who deteriorate despite optimal supportive care or have other suspicious radiological or clinical features.

 Prescribe appropriate antifungal therapy according to local guidelines.

 Mild pancreatic injury (defined as elevated serum amylase or lipase levels) has been reported in 17% of patients in one case series.
 It is unknown whether this is a direct viral effect or due to the harmful immune response that occurs in some patients.
-Further research is required.
+Clinical acute pancreatitis has not been reported.
+Prior history of pancreatitis does not appear to be a risk factor for pancreatic inflammation in patients with COVID-19.

 autoimmune haemolytic anaemia